rossijonas/virt-lab-creator/README.md

 5. Run `terraform apply -auto-approve` to create the home lab.

-6. Open Virtual Machine Manager, start manually start any newly created VM, and log in with the default credentials:
+6. Open Virtual Machine Manager, manually start any newly created VM, and log in with the default credentials:

     user: `admin` / password: `adminpwd`